-For the longest time I’ve had my single article on the best pillows available here in the UK but it’s time I delve a little deeper.
+For the longest time, I’ve had my single article on the best pillows available here in the UK but it’s time I delve a little deeper.

 So today I’m going to share everything I know about buying a memory foam pillow.

-I love Memory foam pillows because work great at keeping your head supported letting you sleep soundly all night plus they help stop neck pain.
+I love Memory foam pillows because they work great at keeping your head supported letting you sleep soundly all night plus they help stop neck pain.
 An ideal choice for side or back sleepers but not for people who tend to get hot flashes through the night.

 I’ll get into more detail down below and then you can read my reviews of the top memory foam pillows available in the UK.